Lilin-W/acad-homepage.github.io/_pages/xiaoman.md

 Her last name 'Xia' (夏) comes from the day we first met - it was **Lixia** (立夏), the **Start of Summer** in the traditional Chinese calendar.

-A few days later, when I brought her home, it happened to be **Xiaoman** (小满) - another solar term meaning "just full enough."
+A few days later, when I brought her home, it happened to be **Xiaoman** (小满) - another solar term meaning 'just full enough.'

 In Chinese culture, Xiaoman represents a quiet kind of contentment - being full, but not overflowing.